|La Fontaine de Mars is located in an upscale neighborhood from what we observed.|

 |Based on the lighting it was tough to get a good shot of the menu.
 Enlarging this photo will enable easier reading.|

 Arriving 10 minutes early, we waited with a dozen or so other diners outside the door for the restaurant to open.
 We were the first to enter having a choice as to where to sit.
-We chose the quiet corner in back area away from the windows in a tiny table with an half moon shaped table leaf we and others opened for added table space.
+We chose the quiet corner in the back area away from the windows in a tiny table with a half-moon shaped table leaf we and others opened for added table space.

 As Tom perused the surroundings shortly after we entered, all the tables were filled, it appeared the charming little bistro could serve 24 diners at a seating.
 We imagined it turned over several times per evening.

 |The waiter was surprised when I ordered the foie gras based on my food restrictions.
 He felt it may be too fatty without bread or crackers.
 I found it to be extraordinary, the best foie gras I’ve ever had.
 This morning, I looked up a few recipes and if I can find duck liver anywhere, I think that once we’re situated again in a few months, I may attempt to make this.
 Note the next photo for a perspective of the size of the serving.|